International Admissions Requirements

 Can I send my documents electronically, or do I need to mail them?

-You may submit electronic documents for admission consideration but we will require official sealed transcripts before you are permitted to enroll.
+You may submit electronic documents for admission consideration, but we require official sealed transcripts before you are permitted to enroll in classes.

-Please note: All credentials submitted in support of the application become the property of the University of Delaware and are not returnable.
-For this reason, we ask that you do not mail original documents to our office.
+Please note: All credentials submitted in support of an application become the property of the University of Delaware and are not returnable.
+We ask that you not mail original documents to our office.
 Attested copies of certificates can be mailed by your institution to our office, or original documents can be presented to our office to be witnessed, photocopied and returned to you.

 I have been admitted and would like to change my major.
 Can I do so?

-Log in to your student portal, My Blue Hen Home, and complete the form called Change My Major.
-Submit the form and an admissions representative will approve or deny the change.
+Log in to your student portal, My Blue Hen Home, complete the Change My Major form, and an admissions representative will review the change.
+Not all requests can be approved.

 I have questions about payment.
 Where can I find help?

-We require a minimum of IGCSE plus AS Levels.
+We require a minimum of IGCSE plus Advanced Subsidiary (AS) Levels.

 Who should I contact with visa questions?